 - Cynthia Cook, Director Social Development

-- Darryl McCrudden, Director of Finance and Administration
+- Haseeb Shafqat, Director Finance and Administration

-- Kevin Roberts, Director of Sports & Recreation
+- Kevin Roberts, Director Sports & Recreation

-- Kristianna Merasty, Acting Director of Education
+- Michelle McCallum, Director of Education

-- Mary Carlson, Director of Health Services
+- Mary Carlson, Director Health Services

-- Rizwan Ahmed, Director of Support Services
+- Rizwan Ahmed, Director Support Services

 - Ron Hyggen, CEO of Kitsaki Management Limited Partnership

-- Tayven Roberts, Director of Public Works/Housing
+- Tayven Roberts, Director Public Works/Housing

 Membership Authority: Section 11 by Indian Act